Thanks to a generous grant from Maddie's Fund, Leela's adoption fee is WAIVED!

 She is very eager to please!
 She loves to cuddle, play, and chill out on the couch.
 She actually smiles…well, grins…she has this silly grin when she is super happy and has full-body wags!

-Leela would do best in a home without cats or other small animals.
+Leela would do best in a home without other dogs, cats or other small animals.
 She would prefer a home with older children (over 12).
 A home with an experienced dog owner to help her with her quirks would be ideal.

 Leela will come with a few free training sessions to help her with her leash reactivity issues.
 She gets a bit over-excited and over-stimulated while on-leash and needs to work on her confidence and maintaining calmness in high-excitability situations.
 Leela would not do well in a dog park setting.